-- Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
-So get a run for your money and load it to capacity.
-1 - Turn off the tap when brushing your teeth.
-2. - Check every faucet in your home for leaks.
+- 1. Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
+So get a run for your money and load it to capacity. - 2.
+Turn off the tap when brushing your teeth. - 3.
+Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6,000 gallons per year.
-3 - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
-It is not 4. - uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
-Fix it and you save more than 30,000 gallons a year.
-5.

-you have a leak.

-6. Retrofit plumbing fixtures.

-7. Be more conscientious of water use.
+Fix it up and you can save almost 6,000 gallons per year. - 4.
+Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
+It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
+Fix it and you save more than 30,000 gallons a year. - 5.
+Use your water meter to detect hidden leaks.
+Simply turn off all taps and water using appliances, and then check the meter after 15 minutes.
+If it moved, you have a leak. - 6.
+Retrofit plumbing fixtures. - 7.
+Be more conscientious of water use.